 California Housing Market Predictions 2026: What to Watch

-The home insurance crisis is the wild card most people aren't tracking closely enough.
+The home insurance crisis is a wild card most people aren't tracking closely enough.
 Major carriers have pulled out of fire-prone California counties, and replacement coverage through the state's FAIR Plan often runs $200–$500 more per month than a traditional policy.
 That's a real affordability drag that doesn't show up in median price data but absolutely shows up in buyers' monthly budgets.

 Frequently Asked Questions